chrisgrieser/shimmering-focus/README.md

 **suited for academic writing**
 - [Pandoc citations](https://pandoc.org/MANUAL.html#citations-in-note-styles) (`[@citekey]`) and footnotes are visually emphasized
 - [the alt-text of images is used as caption text](https://gist.github.com/chrisgrieser/4f64b0fc656480ea707d2b45a03acdc0), in line with Pandoc's conversion behavior
-- CSS Styling for the [Longform Plugin](https://github.com/kevboh/longform): serif font, justified & hyphenated text.
+- CSS Styling for the [Longform Plugin](https://github.com/kevboh/longform): serif font, justified & hyphenated text

 **condensed**
 - uses screen real estate more efficiently to display more information (useful for smaller screens)